variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 625 3rd Street, Unit C

-See the world through Nick Luna's eyes this October.
-Local resident, Nick Luna, is an automotive technician moonlighting as a photographer and Syntax's featured October artist.
+See the world through Nick Luna’s eyes this October.
+Local resident, Nick Luna, is an automotive technician moonlighting as a photographer and Syntax’s featured October artist.
 Come see his work and meet the man behind the camera on October 6th.
 His pieces will be available for viewing for the duration of the month as well.

 ### The Bean Plant Studio